palmeroxlii/LambdaCalculusSeriousGame/README.md

 ## Playing the game - Quiz mode

 This mode allows you to test your knowledge of lambda calculus by answering several questions.
 Use the arrows on the sides to scroll through the questions, and select a question to attempt.
-Work out the answer, and then assign it to the ANS macro.
+Work out the answer, and then assign it to the ANS macro (unless the question specifies a different method).
 When you submit an answer, the game will check whether it is correct; if your answer is incorrect, then the game will attempt to provide helpful feedback (e.g. if it can spot what mistake you made).

 ## Keyboard controls
 The majority of the game is played using just the mouse.
 However, renaming variables and macros is done by typing the name with a keyboard: